 Three Code Completion features are available in Visual Basic:

-ReSharper suggests namespaces, types, methods, fields, properties, etc. Enum members are also included into basic completion list.
+Basic Completion suggests namespaces, types, methods, fields, properties, and so on.
+Enum members are also included into basic completion list.
 If you use anonymous types, ReSharper takes their properties into account and displays them in completion list along with other available items.

 ReSharper provides a set of context actions that target Visual Basic .NET code.
 You can find the full list of these actions in the Code Editing | Visual Basic .NET | Context actions page of ReSharper Options.
 If necessary, you can also disable some of the actions using this page.